muratk5n/thirdwave/en/README.md

 ---

-On some issues the Chinese act like the worst type of centrist gamma cuck Democrat.
+On some issues the Chinese act like the worst type of Democrat centrist gamma cuck.

 NDTV: "China's mass testing mantra is building a waste mountain"